joemoose/dungeoneers.d20/docs/play.md

 Each player can move and take one action during their turn.
 A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), or several days (traveling).

-## Attribute Checks
+## Attribute Saves

-When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute check** to determine whether you succeed.
+When you describe your character doing something risky with an essential but uncertain outcome, the GM may ask you to make an **attribute save** to determine whether you succeed.
 The GM will describe possible complications or outcomes to help in your decision-making.

-To make an attribute check, roll **two d20s** and compare the results to the applicable attribute score:
+To make an attribute save, roll **two d20s** and compare the results to the applicable attribute score:

 - If **both** results are **less than or equal to** your character's attribute score, the action **succeeds** as you intended.
 - If only **one** of the results is **less than or equal to** the score, the action is a **partial success** and may have an unexpected complication.
 - If **both** results are **higher** than your character's ability score, the action **fails**.

+When given sufficient uninterrupted time, relevant skills, and proper equipment, your actions will generally always succeed—the GM won't be calling for an attribute save.
+However, if one of these three requirements is missing, that scenario would require an attribute save to determine an outcome.
+If two or more of the requirements are missing, the action is essentially impossible.
+It's time to think of a new approach.

 ### Using Attributes

 Your character is a determined, resourceful adventurer capable of doing almost anything.
-So, when the outcome of an action is risky, and the GM calls for an attribute check to determine an outcome, how do we decide which attribute to roll against?
+So, when the outcome of an action is risky, and the GM calls for an attribute save, how do we decide which attribute to roll against?

 Your description of your character’s actions determines the applicable attribute.
 Consider a heavy, locked castle door—how do you pass through it?
-If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR check.
-If you use a lock pick to unlock the door, that’s a DEX check.
-If you want to bribe a guard to open it, that’s a WIL check.
+If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR save.
+If you use a lock pick to unlock the door, that’s a DEX save.
+If you want to bribe a guard to open it, that’s a WIL save.

 Don’t think about what your character is capable of, but rather *how* they would approach a problem.
 Use all of your character’s resources.

 ### Critical Success and Failure

-Rolling a **1** on either die for a **successful** check is a **critical success**, and the outcome will be better than you expected.
+Rolling a **1** on either die for a **successful** save is a **critical success**, and the outcome will be better than you expected.
 Increase your LUCK attribute score by 1 point.

-Conversely, rolling a **20** on either die for a **failed** check is a **critical failure**, and the outcome is worse than expected.
+Conversely, rolling a **20** on either die for a **failed** save is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.

-Partial successes, regardless of the dice results, do not modify your LUCK.
+Regardless of the dice results, partial successes do not modify your LUCK.

 ### Vantages

-The primary way to modify your attribute checks is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.
-Roll **an extra d20** (3d20) and take the two **best** or **worst** results, respectively.
+The primary way to modify your attribute save is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.
+Roll **an extra d20** (3d20) for the attribute save, but take the two **best** or **worst** results, respectively.

 !!! note "Notes"